 In today's world, no rocket science is needed to devise a solution to this issue.
 Concrete or steel bridges can be built across the rivers allowing the passage of people and goods.
 However, at a time when modern technology was lacking, the ancestors of today's Khasi and Jaintia peoples relied on their ingenuity to survive the extreme conditions, and it was their genius thinking that gave birth to the living root bridges.

 It is difficult to ascertain when the first living root bridge was built in Meghalaya.
-However, the oldest written record mentioning their worthy existence dates to.
+However, the oldest written record mentioning their worthy existence dates to 1844.
 The living root bridges were highly popular among the indigenous communities as they linked isolated settlements and farmlands across turbulent waterways, facilitating trade and cultural exchange.

 To build such bridges, the Ficus elastica or the rubber fig tree, a member of the Ficus genus, is planted on either side of a riverbank.
 The powerful prop roots emerging from these trees are then manually woven and manipulated to grow towards each other across the river.
 Often, scaffolds made of bamboo or the hollowed-out trunks of Areca nut trees are used to connect the gap as the Ficus elastica roots entwine around the scaffold for support.
 Bamboo scaffolds are usually replaced every 2 to 3 years as they tend to rot.
-In around, the diligence and patience of the tribals bear fruit and the bridge becomes sturdy enough to support itself in the absence of a scaffold.
+In around 15 to 30 years, the diligence and patience of the tribals bear fruit and the bridge becomes sturdy enough to support itself in the absence of a scaffold.
 The living root bridge so created can sustain itself for hundreds of years.
 Rocks and mud are laid out across the bridge to create a walkway through it.
 Mature bridges can stretch 15 to 250 feet over deep gorges and raging rivers and can support as many as 35 people crossing them simultaneously.

 The living root bridges also support several life forms.
 Coated in mosses and lichens and newly formed leaves, these bridges breathe life into other beings.
 Snails and several insects thrive in this habitat.
 Thus, the architecture of these bridges is not only surreal but also sustainable in design.
 They also act as tourist magnets in Meghalaya.